palewire/first-python-notebook/docs/_build_html/_sources/prerequisites/compiler.rst.txt

 Code compiler
 =============

 A `code compiler <https://en.wikipedia.org/wiki/Compiler>`_ is a tool that lets your computer installed more advanced software.
-It is required to take advantage of the heavy-duty data analysis tools we will be using, like the `pandas<http://pandas.pydata.org/>`_ library for Python.
+It is required to take advantage of the heavy-duty data analysis tools we will be using like the `pandas <http://pandas.pydata.org/>`_ library for Python.

 *******
 Windows